 AIRSTRATO

-AirStrato was a stratospheric flying robot designed to have a flight ceiling of 60,000 ft (18,000 m) using solar cells and batteries.
-It had almost a day of endurance and the capability to be controlled via satellite or GSM communication over the Internet from any part of the world.
+AirStrato was designed to allow almost a day of endurance and the capability to be controlled via satellite or GSM communication over the Internet from any part of the world.
 The generous payload space and weight made it suitable for a wide range of applications.
 The high flight ceiling and great autonomy allowed the operator to perform flights in near space conditions for long durations.

-The applications can include: border protection; both land and sea; disasters monitoring and management; contaminated areas monitoring; remote areas exploration, such as arctic areas, oceans, mountains, forests, deserts; rescue missions; military reconnaissance; oil pipes and power lines inspection; communication relay; high atmosphere scientific research; meteorology; auto and maritime traffic control; TV and cinema; Internet delivery network over remote areas; or just flying for entertainment.
+The applications include: border protection; both land and sea; disasters monitoring and management; contaminated areas monitoring; remote areas exploration, such as arctic areas, oceans, mountains, forests, deserts; rescue missions; military reconnaissance; oil pipes and power lines inspection; communication relay; high atmosphere scientific research; meteorology; auto and maritime traffic control; TV and cinema; Internet delivery network over remote areas; or just flying for entertainment.

 The first prototype of AirStrato had a landing gear.
 After the initial flight tests the design team opted for a catapult that allowed the reduction of aircraft weight and added the capability to launch the AirStrato from remote areas, with no available runway.
 This is the reason for which we have created the Accelerator, a pneumatic launcher designed to allow the aircraft to take-off in less than one second from virtually any place on the planet.